(412) 431-8960, ext. 115

 (412) 431-8960, ext.
 102

 Emily Schmidlapp wears many hats at Just Harvest, but is primarily focused on equipping city farmers markets to accept food stamps.
 She has been at Just Harvest since 2012, as a volunteer and a site coordinator for the tax program before transitioning into her current role.
 Emily graduated from New York University and before coming to Just Harvest took classes in the Food Studies program at Chatham University.
-A native North-Sider, she now lives in Bloomfield.
+A native of the North Side, she now lives in Bloomfield.

 (412) 431-8960, ext.
 101

 Heather Seiders manages Just Harvest’s daily office operations.
-From supervising our team of welfare-to-work employees and office assistants to developing strategic plans for internal organization of Just Harvest’s multi-faceted lists and e-mail communications, Heather’s work spans over all programs at Just Harvest.
-Heather graduated from the University of Pittsburgh with a BA in Creative Nonfiction Writing, and writes and edits content for Just Harvest’s newsletters, annual report, website, blog and fundraising materials.
+From supervising office assistants to developing strategic plans for the internal organization of Just Harvest’s fundraising and development, Heather’s work spans all programs at Just Harvest.
+Heather graduated from the University of Pittsburgh with a BA in creative nonfiction writing, and writes and edits content for Just Harvest’s annual report and fundraising materials.
 She enjoys reading, painting and spending time outdoors with her family.